PHOTO CREDIT: Above photo by John Rickman Photography, San Jose, California.

 know one of the other women, and soon we were sharing an apartment.

-Over the years we have been separated by many miles, but we remained in touch and still had plenty to talk about
+Over the years we were separated by many miles, but we remained in touch and still had plenty to talk about

 office with 3 other people.
 Although they were pleasant, I didn't